mahmoud-ekhani/MolGraphAR/README.md

 ## Extract Pocket and Ligand from PDB File

-You can extract the protein pocket and corresponding ligand from a PDB file using the script `utils/extract_pocket_ligand_from_pdb.py`.
+You can extract the protein pocket and the corresponding ligand from a PDB file using the script `utils/extract_pocket_ligand_from_pdb.py`.

 ### Features
 - **Protein Pocket Extraction**: Specify a radius to extract residues within a certain distance from the ligand center.
-- **Flexible Input**: Adjust the `radius` parameter to change the extraction threshold.
 - **Output Formats**: The extracted pocket and ligand are saved in `.pdb` and `.sdf` formats, respectively.

 ### Usage